doppiomacchiatto/sfdc-product-loader/README.md

 | auth_url      | https://<name--alias>.my.salesforce.com/services/oauth2/token   |
 | instance_url  | https://<base-url>.my.salesforce.com                            |

 Don't check in the client_id nor client_secret into git.
-Make sure that those to keys are not shared with anyone.
-If you want to store the values, make sure to encrypt the .env file.
+Make sure that those two keys are not shared with **anyone**.
+If you want to store the values in git, make sure to encrypt the .env file.